Analytical formulas for far-field radiated energy and angular momentum of metallic thin films: Numerical calculation

 \section{Numerical calculation}

 Having established the analytical radiation formulas, it is instructive to examine a numerical example using a real material (Bi) as a reference.
 The Drude model parameters for Bi in Table~\ref{tab:frequencies} are used to calculate $\alpha$ and $\pi_0$ via Eq.~\eqref{eq:alpha} and Eq.~\eqref{eq:pi_0}, respectively.
 They are subsequently used to evaluate the Fresnel coefficients defined in Eq.~\eqref{eq:define_t}.
-We set the thickness and the area of bismuth film as $L_z = \SI{1}{\nano\metre}$ and $\Sigma = \SI{1}{\centi\metre\squared}$.
-Representative values of the total radiative power, force, and torque at various applied magnetic field strengths and at room temperature are presented in Table.~\ref{tab:total_value}.
+The diagram is shown in Fig.~\ref{fig.f1}, where we set the thickness and the area of bismuth film as $L_z = \SI{1}{\nano\metre}$ and $\Sigma = \SI{1}{\centi\metre\squared}$.
+Representative values of the total radiative power, force, and torque at various applied magnetic field strengths and at room temperature are presented in Table~\ref{tab:total_value}.
 For comparison, a perfect blackbody at \SI{300}{\kelvin} radiates a much larger power (\SI{459}{\watt\per\square\meter}) as given by the Stefan-Boltzmann law.

 To facilitate a visualization of the frequency-resolved quantities, we identify the spectral functions as the integrands of the $\omega$ integrals,